jovinjijo/cards/README.md

 ### Backend

 Backend is built using FastAPI.
 It can use either PostgreSQL or SQLite as it's database.
-There is only one resource for CRUD operations on Card
+There is only one entity for CRUD operations, that is 'Card'.

 [More Details](./api/README.md)